BloodBowlBase/EHeresy/docs/the_solar_auxilia/formations.md

 ## Solar Auxilia Armoured Company

-Armoured Companies were the hammer of Solar Auxilia Cohorts, each one consisting of dedicated tank squadrons commanded by a seasoned veteran.
-When assembled in number, the massed ranks of Solar Auxilia armour were capable of grinding all resistance beneath their treads.

 **Tank Commander**: One Vehicle model from a Compulsory Detachment must be upgraded to a Tank Commander for +10 points ([see page 178](../../the_solar_auxilia/#tank-commander)).

 **COMPULSORY DETACHMENTS**